 The importance of bicycles in women's liberation and the scandals this caused in both transportation and attire

-Songs that furthered the Suffragette cause--whether or not this was their composers' original intention!
+Songs that furthered the Suffrage cause--whether or not this was their composers' original intention!

 And much more!